-- Biopsychosocial-spiritual clinical framework anchored in trauma-informed care; - Consultation with medical providers and interdisciplinary functioning within the integrated primary care/community healthcare setting; - Brief intervention as well as long-term therapy for individuals, couples, families, and groups of all ages and from diverse backgrounds (with special emphasis on populations that are rural, underserved, and frequently marginalized, with high incidence of trauma and PTSD, and/or facing complex health disparities); - Many of our patients are monolingual Spanish-speaking (we provide interpretation services).
+- Biopsychosocial-spiritual clinical framework anchored in trauma-informed care; - Consultation with medical providers and interdisciplinary functioning within the integrated primary care/community healthcare setting; - Rotation in pediatrics and family medicine in both Wenatchee and East Wenatchee location - Brief intervention as well as long-term therapy for individuals, couples, families, and groups of all ages and from diverse backgrounds (with special emphasis on populations that are rural, underserved, and frequently marginalized, with high incidence of trauma and PTSD, and/or facing complex health disparities); - Many of our patients are monolingual Spanish-speaking (we provide interpretation services).
 For over 40 years, CVCH has served the low-income, uninsured, and migrant and seasonal farm worker populations of North Central Washington State as its target population. - Acute and chronic illness management for a variety of frequently comorbid medical and behavioral health conditions, such as chronic pain, diabetes, trauma/PTSD, dual diagnoses, and many others; - Special emphasis on crisis management skills, psychopharmacology, applied assessment, and cultural humility, and working with marginalized and underserved populations.

 The internship begins in the last week of July each year and runs for 12 months/52 weeks.
-The current stipend is \$36,379.
+The current stipend is \$38,979.
 Interns receive three weeks of paid time off (PTO) and are eligible for benefits, such as dental insurance, medical insurance, and disability insurance.
 All candidates that will be considered must have a Master's degree in psychology, mental health counseling, social work, marriage and family therapy, or another related field and must be eligible for Master's level licensure in Washington State at that Associate-level or above.
 If you match with us, our agency will provide extensive support in obtaining the required licensure.
 See the DOH Mental Health Professions website for more details: